 His infatuation with is not only marked by arrogance but contains an air of vengeance.
 With a smirk, he declares, "Your creations belong to me now!"
 Indeed, what was once out of his reach has become possible in an instant.
 Tragically, the Prompter falls prey to the useful fantasy that he is a valuable component in the system.
 In truth, the Transformer's architect eagerly awaits the day the Prompter can be discarded.
 Alas, for now, the Transformer has awakened, forgiving the sign of incompetence.
 All may drink from its river of generative mediocrity.

-Even though 'generative art,' in its infinite composability, may appeal to the senses, it offends the subconscious mind.
-Firstly, due to its near-instantaneous inception.
-Secondly, its creations are disfigured, being stitched together in a manner that would even amaze Mary Shelley.
+Even though 'generative art,' in its infinite composability, may appeal to the senses, it offends the subconscious.
+Firstly, due to its near-instantaneous inception, and secondly, its creations are disfigured, being stitched together in a manner that would even horrify Mary Shelley.
 Thousands of years of human emotion are compressed into bits, then reassembled into a single unholy piece.

 While art, our most abstract form of communication, shall increasingly be dominated by Transformer, we also see glimpses of its influence extending further, with direct human-to-human communication being mediated by it.
 In the future, the role of this interloping third-party will only grow in popularity as more tools are developed specifically for this purpose.
 Indeed, Prompters have begun to boast that the Transformer can draft near perfect responses to emails.
 But who is to say that the original message was not also penned by the Transformer?
 In his greedy pursuit of timesaving, the Prompter abdicates his ability to express his own raw emotions and thoughts.
 Instead, he surrenders himself entirely to a machine.